MySQL

 When inside a workbook, click **View** > **Databases**, then click the **+** icon and follow the on-screen instructions.

-For detailed instructions, see [connect-your-data-to-workspace](https://datalab-docs.datacamp.com/connect-to-data/connect-your-data-to-workspace "mention").
+For detailed instructions, see [Connect your data to DataLab](/connect-to-data/connect-your-data-to-workspace.md).

 If you want to experiment with MySQL without setting up a connection, you can use our sample database with employees data ([source](https://dev.mysql.com/doc/employee/en/)).